fscorrupt/awesome-stars/README.md

 - [RX-M/kubecon-eu-2022](https://github.com/RX-M/kubecon-eu-2022) - Kubecon talks
 - [PatchMyPCTeam/MEM-Patching-Optimizer](https://github.com/PatchMyPCTeam/MEM-Patching-Optimizer) - This tool run various tests against your WSUS  & ConfigMgr environment, Including WSUS, SQL & IIS and provide feedback based on Microsoft best practices
 - [rishirdua/awesome-code-formatters](https://github.com/rishirdua/awesome-code-formatters) - A curated list of awesome code formatting tools and libraries
-- [bitgapp/Cursr](https://github.com/bitgapp/Cursr) - 🖱 Cursor movement customization between multiple Displays  🖥  (and soon between multiple Computers)
+- [bitgapp/Cursr](https://github.com/bitgapp/Cursr) - KVM - Share Mouse & Keyboard between multiple computers.
+Custom borders and more!
 - [NicklasAhlberg/RockEnrollTool](https://github.com/NicklasAhlberg/RockEnrollTool) -
 - [djsime1/awesome-flipperzero](https://github.com/djsime1/awesome-flipperzero) - 🐬 A collection of awesome resources for the Flipper Zero device.
 - [NicklasAhlberg/AutopilotTool](https://github.com/NicklasAhlberg/AutopilotTool) - No more need to struggle to manually get, move and import the csv-file from another device.
 All you need to do is run the tool (Shift+F10 when you get to pick your keyboard layout), start Autopilot To